 Updated Version for 2016/2017

-The newest version of the Mountain Laurel Designs SuperMid sports a number of functional updates.
+The newest version of the Mountain Laurel Designs SuperMid sports several functional updates.
 With new 30d Pro SilNylon fabric, the SuperMid is an overall 3oz lighter and stronger.
 It is also available in Cuben Fiber, weighing in at 19oz.
-The vent is larger and has two stiffener wands, as well as 4 additional tie outs at the main corner seams, making for a total of 17 tie outs.
+The vent is larger and has two stiffener wands, as well as four additional tie outs at the main corner seams, making for a total of 17 tie outs.

-The Mountain Laurel Designs SuperMid earned a perfect ten for livabilty — it has a much larger footprint than all the other shelters we tested — and can sleep four people.
-It is the most unique of the models we tested for this updated review; it sleeps more people, and is the only center pole pyramid we tested.
-Over the years, we've found center pole pyramids for two people just aren't as livable as 'duo-mids' that use two poles.
+The Mountain Laurel Designs SuperMid earned a perfect ten for livability — it has a much larger footprint than all the other shelters we tested — and can sleep four people.
+It is the most unique of the models we tested for this updated review; it sleeps more people and is the only center pole pyramid we tested.
+Over the years, we've found center pole pyramids for two people aren't as livable as 'duo-mids' that use two poles.
 Two folks can fit on either side of the SuperMid's center pole.
-When securely staked out, and guyed from all mid-panels, this nearly six foot tall shelter is one of the most stable in severe weather including snow.
+When securely staked out, and guyed from all mid-panels, this nearly six-foot-tall shelter is one of the most stable in severe weather including snow.

 The Mountain Laurel Designs SuperMid provides fantastic weather protection; it is the only product we reviewed this year recommended for winter use and serious snow storms.
-It can be used for just about everything: backpacking, ski touring, mountaineering or as a shelter for cooking or gear storage on expeditions or while basecamping.
-This is our testers' favorite tent (out of all ultralight tents and four season tents) for backcountry skiing and ski mountaineering trips.
+It suits just about everything: backpacking, ski touring, mountaineering or as a shelter for cooking or gear storage on expeditions or while base-camping.
+This model is our testers' favorite tent (out of all ultralight tents and four season tents) for backcountry skiing and ski mountaineering trips.

-One of the major advantages of the SuperMid, compared to other single pole mids, is its well-designed catenary cut that makes it very stable and quiet in high winds.
+One of the significant advantages of the SuperMid, compared to other single pole mids, is the well-designed catenary cut that makes it very stable and quiet in high winds.
 Most other unipolar mids don't pitch as tight and flap around more in high winds.
-Eight perimeter LineLocs (at the corners and mid-side) allow for a quick pitch and for quick tightening after initial set up.
+Eight perimeter LineLocs (at the corners and mid-side) allow for a quick pitch and immediate tightening after initial setup.
 (SilNylon stretches more than Cuben fiber, especially after getting damp.)
-Four guy out points (mid-panel on the sides and one at the peak) should be well secured for wind resistance in exposed sites.
+Four guy-out points (mid-panel on the sides and one at the peak) should be well secured for wind resistance in exposed sites.

 The SuperMid's door is the most bombproof of any pyramid tarp we've tested.
 It uses a urethane coated watertight zipper that's covered with a waterproof flap with snaps to secure it in high winds.
 The bottom of the door has a reinforced plastic clip that relieves tension from the zipper.
 These features make the SuperMid's door far more durable and weather resistant than the vast majority of other pyramid tarps.

 With all the included guy lines attached, the SuperMid weighs 32 ounces.
-This is very light considering the tarp's fantastic weather resistance and that it can sleep 4 people.
+This figure is very light considering the tarp's fantastic weather resistance and that it can sleep four people.
 If you want to save more weight, the four-person Cuben fiber version weighs 10 ounces less but costs $455 more.
-We just don't feel that's an affordable way to save a few ounces per person.
+We don't feel that's an affordable way to save a few ounces per person.

 The SuperMid is relatively heavy for backpacking with two people.
 In comparison, the ZPacks Duplex weighs only 13 ounces and has built-in bug protection, but only sleeps two.
-That said, the SuperMid's substantial weight is offset by its four-sided weather protection and generous comfort, which make it better for winter use.
+That said, the SuperMid's four-sided weather protection and generous comfort, which make it better for winter use, offset its substantial weight.